-Recommended for All Patients With HCV Infection Who Have Decompensated Cirrhosis 3 RECOMMENDED RATING 1 Patients with HCV infection who have decompensated cirrhosis-moderate or severe hepati impairment, ie, Child-Turcotte-Pugh (CTP) class B or class C-should be referred to a media practitioner with expertise in that condition, ideally in a liver transplant center.
+Recommended for All Patients With HCV Infection Who Have Decompensated Cirrhosis 3 RECOMMENDED RATING 📵 Patients with HCV infection who have decompensated cirrhosis-moderate or severe hepatic impairment, ie, Child-Turcotte-Pugh (CTP) class B or class C-should be referred to a medical practitioner with expertise in that condition, ideally in a liver transplant center.
+I, C

-Clinical trial data demonstrate that in the population of persons with decompensated cirrhosis, most patients receiving direct-acting antiviral (DAA) therapy experience improvement in clinical and biochemical indicators of liver disease between baseline and post-treatment week 12, including patients with CTP class C cirrhosis (Manns, 2016); (Welzel, 2016); (Charlton, 2015); (Curry, 2015).
+Clinical trial data demonstrate that in the population of persons with decompensated cirrhosis, most patients receiving direct-acting antiviral (DAA) therapy experience improvement in clinical and biochemical indicators of liver disease between baseline and posttreatment week 12, including patients with CTP class C cirrhosis (Manns, 2016); (Welzel, 2016 ); (Charlton, 2015); (Curry, 2015).
 Improvements, however, may be insufficient to avoid liver-related death or the need for liver transplantation (Belli, 2016), highlighting that not everyone benefits from DAA therapy (Fernandez-Carrillo, 2016).
-Most deaths among those receiving DAA therapy relate to the severity of underlying liver disease.
+Most deaths among those receiving DAA therapy relate to the severity of the underlying liver disease.
 Predictors of improvement or decline have not been clearly identified, although patients with a Model for End-Stage Liver Disease (MELD) score >20 or severe portal hypertension complications may be less likely to improve and might be better served by transplantation than antiviral treatment (El-Sherif, 2018); (Terrault, 2017); (Belli, 2016).

-Real-world data comparing DAA response rates demonstrate that patients with cirrhosis and hepatocellular carcinoma (HCC) have lower SVR rates than cirrhotics without HCC (Beste, 2017); (Prenner, 2017).
+Real-world data comparing DAA response rates demonstrate that patients with cirrhosis and hepatocellular carcinoma (HCC) have lower SVR rates than cirrhotic patients without HCC (Beste, 2017); (Prenner, 2017).
 In a large VA study including sofosbuvir, ledipasvir/sofosbuvir, and paritaprevir/ritonavir/ombitasvir plus dasabuvir regimens (± ribavirin), overall SVR rates were 91% in patients without HCC versus 74% in those with HCC (Beste, 2017).
 After adjusting for confounders, the presence of HCC was associated with a lower likelihood of SVR (AOR=0.38).
 Whether this lower SVR can be overcome with an extended duration of therapy is unknown.

-In a more recent large, multicenter, real-world cohort of 642 patients with advanced cirrhosis (defined as cirrhosis and MELD score ≥10) treated with a variety of DAA regimens, the overall SVR12 rate was 90.5%.
-Age <60, male sex, ascites, albumin level <3.5 mg/dl, hepatocellular carcinoma, proton-pump inhibitor use, MELD score <16 and CTP class B/C were significantly associated with decreased odds of SVR12.
-In long-term follow up, at a median of 4 years after the end of treatment, a clinically meaningful decrease in MELD score of ≥3 occurred in 29% and a final MELD score of <10 was achieved in 25%.
+In a real-world study, DAA-induced SVR was associated with reduced risk of clinical disease progression in patients with Child-Pugh A cirrhosis but not in those with Child-Pugh B/C cirrhosis.
+A ≥2 point decrease in MELD score among patients with Child-Pugh B/C cirrhosis was not associated with improved clinical outcome (Krassenburg, 2021).
+In a large, multicenter, real-world cohort of 642 patients with advanced cirrhosis (defined as cirrhosis and MELD score ≥10) treated with a variety of DAA regimens, the overall SVR12 rate was 90.5%.
+Age <60, male sex, ascites, serum albumin <3.5 mg/dL, hepatocellular carcinoma, proton-pump inhibitor use, MELD score <16, and CTP class B/C were significantly associated with decreased odds of SVR12.
+In long-term follow-up at a median of 4 years after the end of treatment, a clinically meaningful decrease in MELD score of ≥3 occurred in 29% and a final MELD score of <10 was achieved in 25%.
 These data highlight that a proportion of patients with advanced cirrhosis who receive DAA therapy may not achieve significant long-term improvement in liver function (Verna, 2020).